t-fi/haxxclock/README.md

    cd ..
    ```
 3. The IDF requires certain paths, set by sourcing the `export.sh` script.
 Keep this in mind when opening a new terminal.
 An IDE like CLion needs to know the IDF as well, specifically `$PATH` and `$IDF_PATH` need to be copied from a terminal.
-4. Add the current user to the `dialout` linux group:
+4. Add the current user to the `dialout` linux group (to access the serial port):
    1. `sudo usermod -a -G dialout $USER`
    2. reboot